 Examination of common assumptions about law, about society, and about the relationships between law, legal institutions and social ordering.
-The nature of social ordering and the place of law in that ordering, the extent to which different areas of law contain implicit social theories, and the importance which social theories have attached to law in their explanations of social structure and social change.
+The nature of social ordering and the place of law in that ordering, the extent to which different areas of law contain implicit social theories, and the importance which social theorists have attached to law in their explanations of social structure and social change.
 First section: Common assumptions about the nature and social role of law are discussed in the light of the work of writers in the law and society movement.
-Second section: The rule of law is considered as a general rationale of law and in the context of selected areas of law: contract, crime and administrative law.
-Third section: The work of major social theorists (Marx, Weber, Durkheim and Foucault) and the implications of their work for law are discussed.
+Third section: Law is examined as a way of conceiving and talking about social relations, as embodying social theories.
+The rule of law is considered as a general rationale of law and in the context of selected areas of law: contract, crime and administrative law.
+Second section: The work of major social theorists (Marx, Weber, Durkheim and Foucault) and the implications of their work for law are discussed.

 LAWS8320 and LAWS8820 form part of the compulsory core of the LLB and BJuris degree courses with respect to students who entered the Faculty in 1981 or later.
 Students are required to take one of these two subjects to fulfil compulsory requirements and are permitted to take the other as an elective.
-(Old No. 90.882)